oasci/pitt-biosc1540-2025s/content/lectures/11B/index.md

 3. The entity type should be "Protein", Copies should be "2", and you should paste the whole FASTA sequence (including the `>` header).
 4. Click "Continue and preview job" and check that the length of the protein sequence is `273`.
 5. Click "Confirm and submit job" and wait a few minutes for the prediction to finish.
+6. Once finished, click on the job name and then "Download" at the top.
+    Extract the zip file, which will contain `.cif` files which contain the predicted structures.
+    The file that ends in `model_0.cif` is the top scoring prediction from AlphaFold 3.

+**Question 7:** Explain plDDT and how is it computed.
+Are there any regions of the predicted protein structure that we should be more skeptical of?
+Why would AlphaFold 3 be less confident in these regions?
+Hint: Examine the biophysical properties of the last 10 amino acids of the protein sequence.
+Think about what non-covalent interactions would be present between these residues and water.

+**Question 8:** What is ipTM and how is it computed?
+How confident is AlphaFold 3 on this protein-protein interaction?

+## PyMOL

+TODO: Will have guiding questions on analyzing these structures.